danchoi/soywiki/README.markdown

 # SoyWiki

-SoyWiki is fast, lightweight, text-centric wiki application that exploits the power of Vim and Git.
+SoyWiki is fast, lightweight, Vim-centric wiki application.
+A quick overview of its characteristics and features:

+* flat text files
+* Git for versioning, distributed workflows, and blaming
+* CamelCase wiki words
+* namespaced wiki words
+* autocompletion of wiki words
+* super-efficient modes of traversal
+* automated global renaming of wiki words
+* syntax colored WikiWords
+* expand-command turns a wiki page into an outline

 ## Prerequisites